 We recognize compensation costs resulting from the issuance of stock-based awards to employees, non-employees and directors as an expense in the statement of operations over the service period based on a measurement of fair value for each stock-based award.
 Prior to our adoption of ASU 2018-07, Compensation-Stock Compensation (Topic 718), Improvements to Nonemployee Share-Based Payment Accounting ("ASU 2018-07"), stock options granted to non-employee consultants were revalued at the end of each reporting period until vested using the Black-Scholes option-pricing model and the changes in their fair value were recorded as adjustments to expense over the related vesting period.
-For the year ended June 30, 2019, the determination of grant-date fair value for stock option awards was estimated using the Black-Scholes model, which includes variables such as the expected volatility of our share price, the anticipated exercise behavior of its grantee, interest rates, and dividend yields.
-For the year ended June 30, 2020, we utilized the plain vanilla method to determine the expected life of stock options.
+For the years ended June 30, 2021 and 2020, the determination of grant-date fair value for stock option awards was estimated using the Black-Scholes model which includes variables such as the expected volatility of our share price, the anticipated exercise behavior of its grantee, interest rates, and dividend yields.
+For the years ended June 30, 2021 and 2020, we utilized the plain vanilla method to determine the expected life of stock options.
 These variables are projected based on our historical data, experience, and other factors.
 Changes in any of these variables could result in material adjustments to the expense recognized for share-based payments.
-Such value is recognized as expense over the requires pudgment, and to the extent actual results, or updated estimates, differ from current estimates, such amounts are recorded as a cumulative adjustment in the period estimates are revised.
+Such value is recognized as expense over the requisite service period, net of actual forfeitures, using the accelerated attribution method.
+We recognize forfeitures as they occur.
+The estimation of stock awards that will ultimately vest requires judgment, and to the extent actual results, or updated estimates, differ from current estimates, such amounts are recorded as a cumulative adjustment in the period estimates are revised.